Prospecting via Webinars for Life Insurance Agents

 Option 1: Go Live on Social Media

-Unlike traditional webinars, where participants register in advance, going live on social media doesn't offer official registration or email collection.
-However, you can always include a slide, link, or other prompt that asks viewers to sign up for your list.
+The downside of not being able to collect an email address means that you have less people to add to your mailing list.
+It may also be harder to follow up with your attendees afterward.
+However, you can always include a slide, link, or other prompt that asks social media viewers to sign up for your list.
 You could argue that this method will get you higher quality leads, since only folks who are truly interested will take the extra step of signing up.

-One other potential drawback of using social media for webinars is the recording.
+One other small potential drawback of using social media for webinars?
+It's up to you to manage the recording of your session.
 It's usually available after the fact to all of your network's followers or subscribers.
 You’ll need to hide or delete that video if you're running a test or if you want the content of the live session to be hidden from casual followers.
 This is easy to do, but it does add one extra step to your process.

 Option 2: Try Free Videoconferencing or Webinar Software